John-Cassidy/car-design/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.5.

-npx @angular/cli new lemon-mart --routing
+npx @angular/cli new car-design --routing
 (select y for strict)
 (select CSS as the stylesheet format)